unifirejs/unifire/docs/README.md

 Unifire is a state management solution that's tiny, efficient, capable, and easy.

-One of Unifire's primary goals is flexibility.
-To that end, Unifire and its framework integrations provide explicit support for both single-store global setups and per-component one-off stores.
-You can even mix and match.

 ### Features

 * __Tiny__ 400 (brotli-compressed) bytes.
 No dependencies.